HariSekhon/Knowledge-Base/diagrams.md

-Some components like [Grafana](grafana.md) and [Vault](vault.md) are very relevant in architecture diagrams and should be present but can be represented by a since simple icon, with their implementation shoing how they're running on Kubernetes or achieving high availability being left to separate diagrams for each one.
+Some components like [Grafana](grafana.md) and [Vault](vault.md) are very relevant in architecture diagrams and should be present but can be represented by a since simple icon, with their implementation showing how they're running on Kubernetes or achieving high availability being left to separate diagrams for each one.